Bar U Ranch is a working museum on the Cowboy Trail south of Calgary, Alberta, Canada.

 Further west along the gravel road, three small buildings, across the road from the Cookhouse, served as storage and utility buildings.
 The cook could cross the road for dried or canned food as well as cutting meat from beef quarters hanging in the ice house.

 A short distance past the Storage Sheds, a wide, heavily constructed, wooden bridge crosses Pekisko Creek.
 The Dairy Barn is on the left in shade under huge trees.
-It was a major part of the infrastructure which supported the significant number of women and men who operated and maintained the Bar U Ranch.
+The Dairy Barn was a major part of the infrastructure which supported the significant number of women and men who operated and maintained the Bar U Ranch.

 There are several examples of old vehicles, horse-drawn wagons and farming equipment on the north side of Pekisko Creek.
 Large fenced areas contain the Squeeze Corrals and the Wintering Pens.